umarhassan-mitodl/24.915-fall-2015/content/pages/readings.md

 15: Targets in speech production
 {{< tdclose >}}
 {{< tdopen >}}
-Villacorta, Vergilio M., Joseph S. Perkell, and Frank H. Guenther. "[Sensorimotor Adaptation to Feedback Perturbations of Vowel Acoustics and its Relation to Perception](https://doi.org/10.1121/1.2773966)." _The Journal of the Acoustical Society of America_ 122, no. 4 (2007): 2306.
+Villacorta, Vergilio M., Joseph S. Perkell, and Frank H. Guenther. "{{% resource_link "46b641bc-cf32-4f95-a717-8e3b9aff7197" "Sensorimotor Adaptation to Feedback Perturbations of Vowel Acoustics and its Relation to Perception" %}}." _The Journal of the Acoustical Society of America_ 122, no. 4 (2007): 2306.
 {{< tdclose >}}

 {{< trclose >}}